Wabinab/Xenoblade-Chronicles-3-The-Book/src/05_battle.md

 # The Operation, Ouroboros, and Moebius

-===

-Night time, at the fireplace.
+A few hours later.
+The sky already turned dark.
+The glimmer of fire sparks lit their proximity.
 Noah checked his iris: "It's almost time.
 Let's review the details of the operation.
 Our mission objective lies in Alfeto Valley.
 An unidentified ether source has been reported.
 We are tasked with surveying it and destroying it."

 "Waypoint marked out on map now.
 Please to have look at waypoint on map!"
 Riku added.